Superkavitierender Unterwasserlaufkörper

 The Superkavitierender Unterwasserlaufkörper (lit.
-Supercavitating Underwater Running Body, formerly known as Barracuda) was a German close-range supercavitating torpedo technology demonstrator designed by the Diehl BGT Defense and developed in cooperation with the German Navy.
+Supercavitating Underwater Running Body, formerly known as Barracuda) was a German close-range supercavitating torpedo technology demonstrator designed by the Diehl BGT Defence (now Diehl Defence) and developed in cooperation with the German Navy.
 The supercavitating torpedo for a "close-range defense of underwater targets" was presented to the public in 2005 as a prototype, but it never went into development and procurement.